wyki-io/ACM-Certificate-Sync/README.md

 - [`cert-manager`](https://cert-manager.io/docs/) that handles certificates on the cluster
 - synchronize certificates created in cluster with the ALB (via ACM)

+## Available sources

+- Kubernetes

+## Available destinations

+- ACM (with possible ALB sync)

 ## Configuration

-The program will seek the configuration file under `/config.yml` by default.
+The program will seek the configuration file under `/app/config/config.yml` by default.
 It can be modified via the env var `CONFIG_PATH`.

+You can configure the log level via `RUST_LOG` : `info,kube=warn,hyper=error...`

 The configuration file reference :